Visa policy of Kuwait: Visa on arrival / Electronic Visa (e-Visa)

-E-visa
+Electronic Visa (e-Visa)

-Nationals of most countries who hold a valid visa or residence permit from the United States, the Schengen Area, or the United Kingdom are eligible to apply for a simplified Kuwait e-Visa.
+Citizens of most countries who hold a valid Schengen, the United Kingdom or the United States tourist visa, or a residence permit issued by any GCC member state, any Schengen Area member state, the United Kingdom or the United States are eligible to apply for a simplified Kuwait e-Visa.
 The supporting document (visa or residence permit) must be valid for at least 6 months at the time of application.

 The Kuwait e-Visa may be issued as a single or multiple-entry visa, with each stay allowed for a maximum of 30 days.
 The e-Visa itself can be valid for up to 1 year, depending on the applicant's eligibility and the type of visa issued.

-Admission Refused

-Israel
+Israel-related restrictions

 Nationals of Israel (including dual citizens traveling on another country's passport) are banned from entering and transiting in Kuwait.
-Kuwait also refuses entry to any passport with evidence of travel to Israel.
+Kuwait also refuses anyone (regardless of nationality) entry and transit to any passport with evidence of travel to Israel.

-Ethiopia

-Previously, nationals of Ethiopia were also refused entry and transit until 2018.